Karaoke Tombstone AZ is the place to be!

 The Bearded Cowboy is a new Karaoke Host.
 He's a very nice guy, but still learning the ropes.
 We went to his debut at the Crystal Palace on Sunday afternoon.
 His sound system was difficult to work with and his presentation was - uhhh - awkward.

 Well, I offered him some tips - as an audience person.
 And also from Bill's feedback.
 He took them graciously.
 We didn't go back, so not sure if he incorporated them.
-He started out on Sunday afternoons at the Crystal Palace, but now has switched to Thursday evenings.
-See what you think.
+He started out on Sunday afternoons at the Crystal Palace, but now I don't know.
+If you see his presentation, you can see what you think.

 And then there's Jon, a local guy.
 Sometimes he shows his vocal talent at Doc Holliday's.
 He bar-tends on the weekends at The Tombstone Brewing Company over on Toughnut Street.
 Sometimes he relaxes after work by exercising his vocal cords at Doc's Karaoke.
 You might catch his dulcet tones if you stop by!